Filing an STD/FMLA Claim

-- If you are on disability/leave due to the birth/adoption of a child, call Pearson People Services (PPS) at 877-311-0948 to add your child to your medical coverage within 31 days of the event.
+- If you are on disability/leave due to the birth/adoption of a child, call the Pearson Benefit Marketplace at 1-855-237-6421 to add your child to your medical coverage within 31 days of the event.
 If the child is not added within the 31-day period, the child will not be covered under Pearson’s medical plan and you will have to wait until the next annual enrollment period for enrollment.

 - Obtain a written consent (medical release) from the treating physician prior to returning to work.
 If no release is provided you will be sent home without pay until a release can be obtained.
 Notify Liberty Mutual should the treating physician release you to return to work prior to an already approved date.